Transition to the New Order: Anti-communist purge

 In early October, a military propaganda campaign began to sweep the country, successfully convincing both Indonesian and international audiences that it was a Communist coup and that the murders were cowardly atrocities against Indonesian heroes.
 30 September Movement was called Gestapu (from Gerakan September Tigapuluh, "30 September Movement").
-The Army, acting on orders by Suharto and supervised by Nasution, began a campaign of agitation and incitement to violence among Indonesian civilians aimed at the Communist community and toward President Sukarno himself.
+The Army, acting on orders by Suharto and supervised by Minister of Defense Nasution, began a campaign of agitation and incitement to violence among Indonesian civilians aimed at the Communist community and toward President Sukarno himself.
 PKI's denials of involvement had little effect.
 The regime was quickly destabilised, with the Army the only force left to maintain order.

-At the funeral of Nasution's daughter Irma, Chief of Staff of the Navy Admiral Eddy Martadinata gave Muslim leaders the signal to attack Communists, who then responded with calls for Holy War against the PKI and its member and affiliate organisations, a general obligation upon the Muslim community.
+At the funeral of Nasution's daughter Irma, Chief of Staff of the Navy Admiral Eddy Martadinata gave Muslim leaders the signal to attack Communists and their allies, who then responded with calls for Holy War against the PKI and its member and affiliate organisations in Indonesia, a general obligation upon the Muslim community.
 On 8 October, the PKI head office was ransacked and burned to the ground while firefighters stood by idly.
 They then marched demanding the dissolution of the Communist Party.
 The homes of senior party figures, including PKI chairman D. N. Aidit, M. H. Lukman and Nyoto were also torched.
-The army led a campaign to purge Indonesian society, government and armed forces of the communist party and other leftist organisations.
+The army led an armed forces campaign to purge Indonesian society, government, the armed forces and law enforcement of the influence and power of the communist party and other leftist organisations allied to it (but not the Murba Party that was against the PKI and had been banned by the government because of its opposition to it).
 Leading PKI members were immediately arrested, some summarily executed.